ColtonMcEwen/detection/README.md

 # detection

-Detection is a Senior Project created by Colton McEwen
+Detection is a Senior Project created by Colton McEwen (Spring 2020)

 NOTE: In order to pull the large `.sav` files, `lfs` needs to be installed.
 Once installed: